Platynus/Platynus/README.md

 👀 I’m interested in Web Development, Algoritms and Machine Learning

-🌱 I’m currently learning at the Lublin University Of Technology
+🌱 I’m currently learning at the Lublin University Of Technology where I can get a great opportunity to gain knowledge and skills that will be valuable in your future career.
+The university has a strong reputation for its computer science programs and is likely to provide you with a solid foundation in the theories and technologies that are essential for success in these fields

 💻 I am passionate about new technologies and software development.
 In my projects, I focus on creating solutions that are useful for users and pay particular attention to the aesthetics and readability of the code.